-Seven NASA personal are now in the Northern Territory to prepare for a series of suborbital rocket launches in mid-2022 from the Arnhem Space Centre.
+Seven NASA personnel are now in the Northern Territory to prepare for a series of suborbital rocket launches in mid-2022 from the Arnhem Space Centre.
 The launches will be the first NASA has undertaken from a commercial space centre outside the United States.

 Canberra-based start-up Equatorial Launch Australia was awarded a contract in 2019 to provide a temporary southern hemisphere site for NASA to launch scientific spaceflights.